Loading...

 Meanwhile, at Bad Dinosaur, we are keen at the prospect of continuing to work with Dr. Strang and the team at Queen Margaret University as they continue to find new and innovative ways to utilise the Social Connections Mapping Tool.

-Ready to get started or need some advice?
+Ready to get started on your software development project or need some advice?

-Speak directly with our expert team.
+Speak directly with our expert team of developers.
 We're a friendly bunch.

 Illustration